open-AIMS/ereefs-tutorials/README.md

 # eReefs Tutorials

-*WORK IN PROGRESS*
+*A WORK IN PROGRESS*

 # User Overview

-This repository holds the source files for the AIMS Knowledge Systems eReefs tutorials hosted at https://bfordaims.github.io/ereefs-tutorials/.
+This repository holds the source files for the AIMS eReefs tutorials hosted at https://open-aims.github.io/ereefs-tutorials/.

-Currently, a few basic tutorials are available for the languages `R` and `python`.
+Currently, there are a handful of tutorials available for the languages `R` and `python`.
 In time we hope to add a wider range of tutorials, including for more advanced concepts.
-If you wish to see a tutorial on a specific topic you can add a request using the Github Issues feature, though please note that the development of subsequent tutorials is dependent on the time availability of the small number of contributing AIMS staff.
+If you wish to see a tutorial on a specific topic you can add a request using the [Discussions](https://github.com/open-AIMS/ereefs-tutorials/discussions) page of this repository.
+Though please note that the development of subsequent tutorials is dependent on the time availability of the small number of contributing AIMS staff.

+To follow along with tutorials on your own machine, you can download the source files for specific tutorials by navigating to the :file_folder: `tutorials` folder in this repository, then to :file_folder: `r` or :file_folder: `python`, depending and on your language of choice, and then to the individual tutorial folders herein.
+Once you have found the folder for the specific tutorial of interest you can download it to your local machine.

 # Developer Overview